Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 > - The program will automatically remove excess spaces from the input box.
 > - If there are multiple spaces in each line, all characters before the last space will be treated as names.
 >
-> For example, ` Hardy Buck   13333333333   ` will be recognized as
+> For example, ` Han Meimei   13333333333   A   well-known girl` will be recognized as
 >
 > ```text
-> Name: Hardy Buck
+> Name: Han Meimei
 > Phone: 13333333333
+> Note: A well-known girl
 > ```

 ## Compatibility